WISDOM FOR LIVING DAILY DEVOTIONAL

 “I looked for someone who might rebuild the wall of righteousness that guards the land.
 I searched for someone to stand in the gap in the wall so I wouldn’t have to destroy the land, but I found no one.
-So now I will pour out my fury on them, consuming them in the fire of my anger.
-I will heap on them the full penalty for all their sins, says the Sovereign LORD” (Ezekiel 22:30-31 New Living Translation).
+So now I will pour out my fury on them, consuming them with the fire of my anger.
+I will heap on their heads the full penalty for all their sins.
+I, the Sovereign Lord, have spoken!”
+(Ezekiel 22:30-31 New Living Translation).

 To stand in the gap, in the context of this message, is to intercede on someone’s behalf in prayer.
 Jesus is the intercessor for those who believe in Him.
 He is the one standing in the gap for us before God.
 He makes intercession for us (Romans 8:34).

 The writer of the book of Hebrews says Jesus is able to save to the uttermost those who come to God through Him since He always lives to make intercession for them (Hebrews 7:25).
 Jesus has entered into heaven to appear in the presence of God for those who believe in Him (Hebrews 9:24).
 He is their high priest.

 1 John 2:1 says we have an Advocate with the Father, Jesus Christ the righteous.
 He pleads our case before the Father.
 Someone standing in the gap does a similar thing.
 He pleads someone’s case on his behalf before God.

 The followers of Christ need to stand in the gap for others, especially their spouses, children, families, loved ones, and those who may need their intercession.

 We may know the issue for which to stand in the gap for someone.
 Sometimes we may not know the reason other than the fact that we have a burden to intercede for them.
 In this case, we have to pray in the Spirit, more than at any other time, to be able to pray right.